-- 11. Make any adjustments to catheter under fluoroscopy.
-The distal tip should be located at the caval atrial junction or the superior vena cava.
-Femoral tip placement to be determined by physician. - 12.
-Once proper placement is confirmed, remove the guidewire and stylet, leaving catheter in place and clamp extension.
-Remove stylet from venous lumen and clamp extension. - 13.
-Attach syringes on both extensions and open clamps.
+- 10. Open venous extension clamp.
+Thread the catheter over proximal end of the guidewire. - 11.
+Ease the catheter through the subcutaneous tissue and into the target vein. - 12.
+Make any adjustments to catheter under fluoroscopy.
+The distal tip should be located just before the junction of the superior vena cava and the right atrium.
+Femoral tip placement to be determined by physician. - 13.
+Once proper placement is confirmed, remove guidewire. - 14.
+Attach syringes to both extensions and open clamps.
 Blood should aspirate easily from both arterial and venous sides.
-If either side exhibits excessive resistance to blood aspiration, the catheter may need to be rotated or repositioned to sustain adequate blood - 14.
+If either side exhibits excessive resistance to blood aspiration, the catheter may need to be rotated or repositioned to obtain adequate blood - 15.
 Once adequate aspiration has been achieved, both lumens should be irrigated with saline filled syringes using quick bolus technique.
-Assure that extension clamps are open during irrigation procedure.

-- 15. Close the extension clamps, remove the syringes, and place an end cap on each luer lock connector.
-Avoid air embolism by keeping extension tubing clamped at all times when not in use and by aspirating then irrigating the catheter with saline prior to use.
-With each change in tubing connections, purge air from the catheter and all connecting tubing and caps. - 16.
+Assure that extension clamps are open during irrigation procedure. - 16.
+Close the extension clamps, remove the syringes, and place an injection cap on each luer lock connector.
+Avoid air embolism by keeping extension tubing clamped at all times when not in use and by aspirating then irrigating the catheter with saline prior to each use.
+With each change in tubing connections, purge air from the catheter and all connecting tubing and caps. - 17.
 To maintain patency, a heparin lock must be created in both lumens.
 Refer to hospital heparinization guidelines.